PM Skerrit denies he is being investigated by US; bashes opposition

 Skerrit appealed to all Dominica saying that their voices must be heard “in condemnation of these politically, barbaric act on the part of the opposition.”

-“This is not longer about the political demise of Roosevelt Skerrit,” he said.
+“This is no longer about the political demise of Roosevelt Skerrit,” he said.
 “This is a calculated, targetted and dishonest attack on Dominica.
-All right-thinking, nation-loving Dominican need to take a stance against the antics of (Lennox) Linton and his UWP cohorts and say enough is enough.
+All right-thinking, nation-loving Dominicans need to take a stance against the antics of (Lennox) Linton and his UWP cohorts and say enough is enough.
 Stop before it is too late.
 We have to condemn as a country, as a responsible country, this calculated actions on the part of Linton and his UWP cohorts, all geared towards undermining the economic well-being of Dominica.”

 Copyright 2012 Dominica News Online, DURAVISION INC. All Rights Reserved.
 This material may not be published, broadcast, rewritten or distributed.